 Accidents that cause injuries can lead to tremendous upheaval in your life.
-Not only are you suffering from great physical pain, you may also be permanently disabled and suffering from mental trauma as a result of the accident.
+Not only are you suffering from significant physical pain, you may also be permanently disabled and suffering from mental trauma due to the accident.
 If you are permanently disabled, you may be extremely worried about what your life will be like from now on.

 When you’ve been injured as a result of another person’s careless actions, you can file a personal injury claim to recover monetary compensation for all of your suffering.
 This type of compensation is intended to help you recover your economic and non-economic losses (or damages) from the accident.
 But what are economic damages in Michigan?

-Two main kinds of damages can be awarded in a Michigan personal injury case: economic and non-economic damages.
+Two main kinds of damages can be awarded in a Detroit personal injury case: economic and non-economic damages.

 Economic damages are those losses you’ve suffered that are monetary in nature.
-For example, if you were injured at your workplace and you missed wages as a result of your injury, those lost wages would translate to an economic damage.
+For example, if you were injured at your workplace and missed wages due to your injury, those lost wages would translate to economic damage.

 Non-economic damages are losses that don’t come with a price tag.
 For example, the mental anguish you suffered from a particularly violent car wreck or the depression you’ve experienced as a result of the loss of a limb could be considered non-economic damages.

 The following are examples of economic damages in Michigan: